-- 16. Implement policy changes to design requirements that improve the bicycle network and encourage cycling, i.e., barrier separated facilities on arterials where posted speed limits are above 35 mph. - 17.
-Develop phasing plans for construction of bicycle facilities associate with development, i.e., ROW dedication, construction of curb, paving and implementation of temporary striping of shoulder until such time as connectivity is possible. - 18.
-Develop process for implementing bicycle facilities that includes outreach to stakeholders in advance of construction. - 19.
-Transform the B-Cycle bike-share system into a substantive transportation option with 100 stations and 1,000 bicycles - 20.
-Evaluate needs and costs of the program and commit a predetermined percentage of the capital budget each year as a core program for pedestrian and bicycle improvements. - 21.
-Prioritize the completion of the bikeway network that serves bicyclists' travel to employment centers, commercial districts, transit stations, institutions, and recreational destinations. - 22.
-Quadruple the lane miles of protected bicycle facilities. - 23.
-Formally adopt bike boxes for bicyclist safety at top 30 critical intersections with bicycle facilities.
+- Implement policy changes to design requirements that improve the bicycle network and encourage cycling, i.e., barrier separated facilities on arterials where posted speed limits are above 35 mph. - Develop phasing plans for construction of bicycle facilities associate with development, i.e., ROW dedication, construction of curb, paving and implementation of temporary striping of shoulder until such time as connectivity is possible. - 20.
+Develop process for implementing bicycle facilities that includes outreach to stakeholders in advance of construction. - 21.
+Transform the B-Cycle bike-share system into a substantive transportation option with 100 stations and 1,000 bicycles - 22.
+Evaluate needs and costs of the program and commit 2% of the TCI capital budget each year as a core program for pedestrian and bicycle improvements. - 23.
+Prioritize the completion of the bikeway network that serves bicyclists' travel to employment centers, commercial districts, transit stations, institutions, and recreational destinations. - 24.
+Quadruple the lane miles of protected bicycle facilities.

-24. Repurpose on-street parking spaces for bicycle parking at 25 locations.
+- 25. Formally adopt bike boxes for bicyclist safety at top 30 critical intersections with bicycle facilities. - 26.
+Repurpose on-street parking spaces for bicycle parking at 25 locations.